jeffotoni/quick/README.md

 ```

+### Uploads multipart/form-data

-### Quick provides a simplified API for managing uploads, allowing you to easily retrieve and manipulate files.
+Quick provides a simplified API for managing uploads, allowing you to easily retrieve and manipulate files.

 ✅ **Main Methods and Functionalities**:
 | Method | Description |